cribbles/bluesky_ex/README.md

 make lint
 ```

-to run all three above commands before authoring a commit.
+to run all three of the above commands before authoring a commit.

 ### Guidelines